Oheka II: Oheka II

 In Lürssen speed trials the new craft consistently reached a top speed of 34 kn, making it the fastest boat in its class in the world.

 There is no basis for the common misconception that Oheka II was a "rum runner" used for smuggling.

 Schnellboot

 In November 1929, Lürssen was given a contract to build a boat to the same basic design as Oheka II, but all metal with two torpedo tubes on the forecastle, and a slightly improved top speed.
-It became S-1, the Kriegsmarine's first Schnellboot and the basis for all the other S-Boats built during World War 2.
+It became S-1, the Kriegsmarine's first Schnellboot and the basis for all the other S-Boats built during World War 2, known to the Allies as E-boats.